barboraberkova/english-for-designers/homework-4.md

 (this is just a sneak peak)

+# What I said:

+Before we start, I’d like to apologize.
+I was away from my computer and the only thing I had was my old iPad.
+So I created this presentation in Keynote.

+What do I do?
+Well, this is me, most of the time.
+Working on something, pretty much everywhere but my room.
+And this is my common view.
+A MacBook screen and a mess.
+But it didn’t always look like this.
+In 2021, my view looked like this.
+Those tickets took me to the USA.
+In 2022, I created my first logo and a flyer.
+I was really proud because I thought it was amazing.
+Canva was my best friend back in the day.

+One day, my teacher (and also my American dad) came to our business procedures class and told me he signed me up for an FBLA competition.
+No asking.
+Just informing me.
+FBLA stands for the Future Business Leaders of America, and you can compete in a lot of fields, including graphic design, which I competed in.

+We were tasked with creating a logo for a sports brand.
+I created this logo for Turtle and Hare Wear, inspired by the famous fairytale.
+Well, it was successful.
+I won first place and got to another round of this competition.
+It was truly a moment when I realized that graphic design might be something I want to do.
+So in 2023, I started working on my portfolio and got into VŠKK.
+I met Honza and Jakub, and we started working together as a team.

+These are some of the projects I worked on: Vide was a school project where we created a contact lenses brand, and it got into the Náplavka festival!
+This was an app for a gallery that I really enjoyed working on.
+Working with StudovatvUSA, the agency that I went to the USA with, was one of my first projects.
+I worked on a flyer, and later we built a new website for them.

+In April, we started working with one of our teachers, and it was the best experience ever.
+But we wanted to create something of our own.
+That is why we started a creative agency called Keyspace with Jakub and Honza.

+These are some of our projects, but I’m sure they will also show them to you in their presentations, so let’s be quick.
+We designed a new visual identity for a law agency, websites, or even this—this is our work.
+This information next to the car and on the car—that is also our work.
+These are business cards I really like, a visual identity for a car detailing brand, or a visual identity for Roomloop, a student housing platform.
+Monrix is our client, and currently we are working on a new website and business cards.

+Well, that’s it.
+If you’d like to see more, visit keyspace.cz!

 If you want to see more [Visit Keyspace Media Website](https://www.keyspace.cz).

 [Go back to Home](./)